-An exhibition titled Alexander von Humboldt and the United States: Art, Nature, and Culture will be shown at the Smithsonian American Art Museum located at 8th & F Streets NW in Washington, DC, from March 20, 2020, to August 16, 2020.
+An exhibition titled Alexander von Humboldt and the United States: Art, Nature, and Culture will be shown at the Smithsonian American Art Museum located at 8th & F Streets NW in Washington, DC, opening in 2020.
 (For further information visit www.americanart.si.edu.)
 This exhibition places American art squarely in the center of a conversation on Humboldt’s lasting influence on the way we think about our relationship to our environment.
 Humboldt’s quest to understand the universe—his concern for climate change, his taxonomic curiosity centered on New World species of flora and fauna, and his belief that the arts were as important as the sciences for conveying the resultant sense of wonder in the interlocking aspects of our planet—makes this a project evocative of how art illuminates some of the issues central to our relationship with nature and our stewardship of this planet.

 It is hard to overstate how radical an idea this was in its day.
 After spending more than thirty years amassing data and testing ideas, Humboldt delivered a series of lectures in Berlin in 1827, describing theories that electrified his audience.
 From these lectures, he began drafting the book that would cement his lasting significance, as he describes to his close friend, Varnhagen von Ense, in 1834: